-In order to forecast Bonneville's future obligations (e.g. long-term contract sales, sales to federal agencies) the Council used BPA's long-term firm load obligations for 2016 to 2035 as reported in the draft 2015 White Book.
+In order to forecast Bonneville's future obligations (e.g. long-term contract sales, sales to federal agencies) the Council used BPA's long-term firm load obligations for 2016 to 2035 as reported in the 2015 White Book.
 Forecast sales in 2016 were then adjusted for Bonneville's transmission losses (2.97 percent) to compute Bonneville's system energy load.
-Forecast of single-hour capacity needs were also extracted from the draft 2015 White Book.
+Forecast of single-hour capacity needs were also extracted from the 2015 White Book.
 These single-hour load obligations were then adjusted to include Bonneville's transmission loss of 3.38 percent.
 These reported transmission loss factors were updated as part of BPA's recent rate case.
 The result of this calculation indicates that obligations will be about 8,000 average megawatts by 2016, depending on regional economic growth.
 By 2035 the energy load forecast will likely reach 8,300 average megawatts.
 Capacity requirements would increase from 12,700 megawatts to about 13,000 megawatts.
 Bonneville's estimate of its annual energy and single-hour winter peak loads, prior to any adjustment for losses or embedded conservation, is shown in Table 5-3.
+Embedded conservation refers to conservation that is captured in BPA load forecast.
+Because BPA load forecast uses econometric methodology, it includes impact of past conservation.